 - 1 cup ricotta cheese, thawed.

 - In a medium skillet, combine sausage and Italian seasoning.
 Cook until no longer pink.
-Drain and set to the side.
+Drain and set aside on a clean plate.

-- While sausage is cooking, heat oil in a large skillet over medium high heat.
-Add onion, cook until onion begins to soften, about 4 minutes.
+- In same skillet, add 2 TBS of olive oil over medium high heat.
+Add onion, cook until tender.
 Add garlic and cook for about 1 minute.

 - Spinach is on the EWG’s dirty dozen list so make sure to buy organic if possible!

 - Make sure to buy turkey sausage that is raised without hormones and antibiotics.
 If you want to totally rock the eating healthy thing you can make your own turkey sausage.
 I like to mix the spices with the raw turkey and then freeze the mixture.
 Homemade turkey sausage ready when you need it!

 - This makes A LOT- be sure to use your biggest skillet or it can get kinda messy!

 Prep: This recipe is great for prepping.
 You can pre-cook the sausage and take care of chopping all the veggies.
 I like to store each component in individual baggies and then store them all together in a 1 large one so I don’t lose anything in the fridge between prepping and actually making dinner.